RY997/Thesis/thesis.typ

 ]
 The above scenario is more realistic than the previous one as it provides Iris with more specific instructions.
 These precise instructions enhance Iris's comprehension and organizational capabilities, providing a fixed endpoint and constraint.
 Furthermore, users have the capability to monitor the entire process.
 The execution of the corresponding plan only takes place after users approve Iris's proposed plan, enabling them to closely observe the execution process and subsequently review the changes implemented by Iris.
 === Use Case Model
-#rect(
-  width: 100%,
-  radius: 10%,
-  stroke: 0.5pt,
-  fill: yellow,
-)[
-  Note: This subsection should contain a UML Use Case Diagram including roles and their use cases.
-You can use colors to indicate priorities.
-Think about splitting the diagram into multiple ones if you have more than 10 use cases. *Important:* Make sure to describe the most important use cases using the use case table template (./tex/use-case-table.tex).
-Also describe the rationale of the use case model, i.e. why you modeled it like you show it in the diagram.

-]
 According to Bruegge and Dutoit, use cases are described as 'a function provided by the system that yields a visible result for an actor' [BD09].
 In the context of this discussion, the actors are represented by editors interacting with the system Iris.

 The @use-case visually illustrates comprehensive use cases derived directly from the functional requirements outlined in Section 3.3.1.
 The interactive functionalities of the system empower users to seamlessly communicate with Iris through a dedicated chat window integrated into the Code Editor (FR1).
 This establishes a direct and intuitive channel for users to convey their requirements and receive assistance from Iris (FR2).